canopy-js/canopy-js/README.md

 So give every idea a name.
 And make every name an address.
 And put at that address a page.
-And put on the page explanation.
-And put explanation that imparts the idea.
+And put on the page explanation, explanation that imparts the idea.

 #### 5. Explanations are mergable